rackerlabs/support-how-to/content/cloud-sites/how-to-enable-a-mailbox.md

 product_url: cloud-sites
 ---

-**Important Note:** Disabling a mailbox prevents the user from logging into the mailbox.
+**Important:** Disabling a mailbox prevents the user from logging into the mailbox.
 The mailbox still receives email, and forwarding rules still apply.

 ### Enable or disable a mailbox within your Cloud Sites Email Control Panel